SciRooPlot/SciRooPlot/README.md

 Using the App
 -------------
-The Plotting Framework ships with a builtin plotting application that enables you to quickly create plots from previously saved plot definitions.
+The PlottingFramework ships with a builtin plotting application that enables you to quickly create plots from previously saved plot definitions.
 To use this app you need to:
 - source the `.plotrc` script in the main directory of the repository
 - place both the `inputFilesConfig.XML` and `plotDefinitions.XML` (names have to be like this for now) produced by your program in some central config folder